Brooke Weston Trust believes that it is of the utmost importance to have good systems for protecting children and safeguarding their welfare.

-- Before outside agencies are invited into the Academy to work with our students or to carry out work on the premises, staff are required to ensure that all relevant DBS checks and identification has been seen.
+- Before outside agencies are invited to the Academy to work with our students or to carry out work on the premises, staff are required to ensure that all relevant DBS checks and identification has been seen.

-The Brooke Weston Trust policy for safeguarding children is to;
+The Brooke Weston Trust policy for safeguarding children is to:

 - Protect children from maltreatment;